 - What choices did they make?

-I'm now only a few blocks away from my old school.
-My thoughts turned inward as I applied the same thoughts to my own life, as if I had removed myself from my body and observed myself, judging my life’s decisions.
+I'm now only a few blocks away from my old high school.
+My thoughts turned inward as I started thinking of my own life and judging my own decisions.

 I suddenly realized the wisdom of my thoughts.
-I'm looking at my past from the present.
-Analyzing my prior decisions with the clarity of my present state of mind.
+I'm looking at my past life, analyzing my prior decisions with the clarity of my present state of mind.

-I could have considered the future based on what I wanted to make it, without limiting myself to present options.
+I began to realize that I should have done the thought process the other way around.
+I should have changed my thinking to have a different perspective, to consider the future based on what I wanted to make it, without limiting myself to present options.
 It took me 65 years to figure that out!
-If you can change your thoughts, you can actually change your life!
+If you can change your thoughts, you can change your life!

 I had a few stumbling blocks in my life, but I made them into stepping-stones.— Glenn Stok